TeachersPayTeachers/tpt-connect/README.md

 })(User);
 ```

-The aforementioned `connect` function is an extension to
+The aforementioned `defineResources` function is an extension to
 [React-Redux](https://github.com/reactjs/react-redux)'s method and therefore it
 offers all of the functionality the Redux method does.